mrvon/dotfiles/README.md

 c-h                       # same as backspace, but vim-tmux-navigator will remap c-h c-d                       # delete the character under the cursor
-%!lua                     # execute current buffer as lua code and then replace buffer with result
+%!lua                     # execute current buffer as lua code and then replace buffer with result lsof -p pid               # list files opened by a specific process, given its PID

 # disable keyboard in mac
 sudo kextunload /System/Library/Extensions/AppleUSBTopCase.kext/Contents/PlugIns/AppleUSBTCKeyboard.kext/